 Metronidazole is active against H. pylori 7,

-and its bioavailability is not influenced by acid suppression.
+and its bioavailability is not influenced by acid suppression (active at low pH).
 However, H.pylori easily becomes resistant to metronidazole.

 Hepatic encephalopathy is a brain disorder due to liver failure.
 It occurs when toxins such as ammonia and mercaptans accumulate in